mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 The perfect model would have an AUC of 1: there are never any false positives.
 The model's outputted probabilities are perfectly 0 or 1, and they perfectly divide the true and false labels.

 In reality, no model is perfect.
 We'll have predicted probabilities of 0.3, or 0.49, for videos that look a _little_ sketchy.
 We'll have some probabilities of 0.55, or 0.6, for videos that look pretty sketchy but our model isn't 100% sure about.
-Depending on where we set our binarization threshold, we'll either count those videos as predicted misinformation, or not.
+Depending on where we set our binarization threshold, we'll either count those videos as predicted spam, or not.